xleon/mobileapp/.github/ISSUE_TEMPLATE/d-manual-test-template.md

 ## Testing app restriction UI

-- [ ] Check that all the non-permanent error screens are showing correctly (use the long-press on About)
+- [ ] Check that all the non-permanent error screens are showing correctly (long-press on About in Android or the navigation bar in iOS)
   - [ ] Token reset error
   - [ ] No workspace error
   - [ ] No default workspace error